soujancrest/CREST_Gatsby/src/blogs/Planet-Kriya.md

 ---
 slug: planet-kriya–a-expose-of-the-shocking-changes-agriculture-has-endured
-title: Planet Kriya – A expose of the shocking changes agriculture has endured
+title:  An exposure of the shocking changes agriculture has endured
 stack: Html & CSS
 contentType: Blog
 focusArea: Circular Economy
 type: blog
 excerpt: India is home to around 100 million farmers today.
 Our nation has always prided its agriculture and produce, feeding many nations across the world.
-Rice and wheat among other foods are the staples, grown across the country.
 highlight: “Agriculture is a fundamental source of national prosperity.” – J. J. Mapes
 featuredImage: ../images/blog/03.jpg
 thumbImage: ../images/blog/BlogThumb_02.jpg